gtmaster2022/100-days-of-code/log.md

 ### Day 3: January 12, 2022

 **Today's Progress**: Started a new Frontendmentor.io project.
-Finished pretty quickly.
+Finished pretty quicky, so I took some time to play around with pure CSS images.
+My first being a [Koala Bear](https://codepen.io/gtmaster2022/pen/Jjrezxw).

 **Thoughts:** I was surprised how easily everything came together.
 Time to start finding more javascript heavy projects.